CaptainBoggle/Streamiun/README.md

 add to ur powercord plugins folder profit

---special thanks to DozzaBB for JS help--
+special thanks to DozzaBB for JS help